davidluther/davidluther.github.io/_posts/2017-09-26-project-1-benson.md

 ## Other Thoughts

 Clearly, the main focus of this project was to work with the turnstile data set in Pandas, to gain experience in exploring and cleaning a large dataset, and that objective was certainly met.
-I kept thinking throughout, though, that the total traffic of a station might be irrelevant in this situation, and that the quality of the traffic of utmost importance.
+I kept thinking throughout, though, that the total traffic of a station might be irrelevant in this situation, and that the quality of the traffic per station would be of utmost importance.
 High traffic may actually have diminishing returns, given a large flood of people focused only on getting down the stairs, onto the platform, and into the train.
 Of course, traffic needs to be present, but if there are numerous companies around a particular station, that station will have traffic.
 Were I only charged with addressing the question, I would focus on building a comprehensive list of relevant companies, perhaps from 100-500, and weighting stations based on proximity alone.
-I would also try to grab such a list from a pre-existing dataset, as opposed to building it manually.
+I would also try to derive such a list from a pre-existing dataset, as opposed to building it manually.

 I don't completely trust the results of the Google Maps API either, and would want to review them further before standing by their complete accuracy in providing proximity weighting.
 Given the mishap with the 23rd St station, I wonder how many other stations were similarly affected, or if the right results were returned for all the companies and colleges.
 The current approach also doesn't factor in the possibility of multiple offices or campuses per company.
 With more time, I would have tried to validate each location in some way, or figure out how to merge available subway location information with the turnstile data.
 Building a comprehensive list of company office addresses to search would be a more reliable way about it as well.